CruGlobal/give-web/README.md

 #### Branded checkout basic example

-Add the following code to your page where appropriate:
+Add the following code to your page where appropriate.
+You must change the value of the `code` and `tsys-env` attributes:
+- `code` must be changed to the designation number you want users to give to.
+- `tsys-env` must be changed to match your environment.
+It is provided by DPS when adding your domain to the TSYS whitelist.
 ```html
 <link rel="stylesheet" href="https://give-static.cru.org/branded-checkout.min.css">
 <link rel="stylesheet" href="//cdnjs.cloudflare.com/ajax/libs/font-awesome/4.6.3/css/font-awesome.min.css">